Air Force Veteran Finds Freedom From PTSD Through Wounded Warrior Project Support Programs

 For Sam, Soldier Ride opened the door to other forms of healing.
 “Soldier Ride helped me push myself and tell myself I can do anything I put my mind to; I don’t have to be limited by injuries or ailments.
 It made me feel like I was fresh in the military, like you can’t tell me I can’t — because I’m going to show you I can.
 It was a freeing moment for me spiritually and emotionally.”

 When Sam felt she was on the right path, she sought the next step in her healing journey.
 WWP was there to provide solutions.
 Sam attended a Project Odyssey® and later attended a couples’ Project Odyssey with her life partner, Onishka Miller.

 They used this opportunity to work through issues, which saved their relationship, and Sam felt empowered to find emotional stability.

-Later, she discovered Warrior Care Network®.
+Later, Sam discovered Warrior Care Network®.
 This WWP program connects wounded veterans and their families with world-class mental health care through four partner academic medical centers.

-Through two-to three-week intensive outpatient programs, Warrior Care Network provides care tailored to each veteran and family member.
+Through two-week intensive outpatient programs, Warrior Care Network provides care tailored to each veteran and family member.
 The programs integrate behavioral health care, rehabilitative medicine, wellness, nutrition, mindfulness training, and family support.
-Sam participated with the Warrior Care Network in Atlanta at Emory Healthcare
+Sam participated with the Warrior Care Network program in Atlanta, at Emory Healthcare.

 “I jumped right in — I was ready to rip the Band-Aid off.
 It was like my Pop telling me what I needed to hear.
 So, even though I admitted I wasn’t sure I wanted to be there, I opened up.
 As you tell your story, more parts come back.
 It puts you in an uncomfortable spot, and you have to be willing to feel uncomfortable to get to where you want to be.
 I was shocked that I was able to do it.”